TheTechCommute/TheTechCommute/README.md

 ## About Tech Commute

-**Tech Commute** is a Twitter X Space and now a podcast where we dive into the world of tech.
-It's a platform to learn together, celebrate achievements, and talk to some of the most incredible people in tech on the planet
+**Tech Commute** is a Twitter X Space (and now a podcast!) where we dive into the world of tech.
+It's a platform to learn together, celebrate achievements, and talk to some of the most incredible people in tech on the planet.

 ### Live Sessions